 TSU's corporate performance is measured based on the achievement of financial, safety and strategic objectives.
-In 2021, the financial objectives were based on year-end consolidated financial results, using normalized net income, against a predetermined target.
+In 2022, the financial objectives were based on year-end consolidated financial results, using normalized net income, against a predetermined target.
 TSU also identified various strategic objectives, each with a varied weighting towards the total strategic objective achievement.
+In 2022, objectives specifically related to the Alaska Utilities Acquisition were added.
 Safety performance, as measured by "total recordable injury frequency", or "TRIF", and "total preventable motor vehicle incident frequency", or "PMVIF", was also included.
 The STIP performance objectives and targets are identified annually and approved by the Board.
 For each NEO, STIP performance objectives and targets relate to specific deliverables in their respective utilities and corporate divisions and are aligned to the overall long-term strategy of TSU.
-In connection with reviewing TSU's STIP program in light of its transition to a privately held company, the weightings of corporate STIP metrics for TSU were revised to reflect greater emphasis on strategic objectives.
 Each of the utilities establishes separate divisional performance objectives.

-Based on the achievement of the objectives, applicable performance ratings are determined using the following criteria: "not met", "partially met", "met", "exceeded" or "exceptional".
-After the applicable performance results have been determined, a multiplier is applied to the target compensation level under the STIP to reflect the level of achievement of the objectives.
+Applicable performance ratings for each objective are determined based on performance against the objectives.
+After the applicable performance results have been determined, a multiplier ranging from 0-2 times is applied to the target compensation level under the STIP to reflect the level of achievement of the objectives.